 Both sunscreen and sunblock are packaged based on SPF or sun protection factor.
 This is a number to give you some indication of the duration of protection.

-“Choosing sun protection with a high SPF is always the smart choice,” says Dr. Roehl.
+“Choosing sun protection with a high SPF is always the smart choice,” Dr. Roehl said.
 “For example, SPF 15 sunscreen/sunblock will allow you to be in the sun 15 times longer than it would normally take to get a sunburn.
 So if your skin burns in 10 minutes without protection, then SPF 15 will give you 150 minutes of coverage.
 For most instances, SPF 15 up to SPF 60 is adequate depending upon the length of expected exposure.”

 Remember to reapply every hour when participating in water activities or after excessive sweating.

-So when you get ready to head outside for some fun in the sun, make sure you are prepared, and do your homework!
+So, when you get ready to head outside for some fun in the sun, make sure you are prepared and do your homework!
 Read the labels and make sure you have what you need to protect your skin.
 And don’t forget the floppy hat and sunglasses.
 The more protection you can give yourself while you are outside the better.
 The same thing goes for the kids.
 Make sure to slather on the sunscreen and sunblock, and help them learn early to keep themselves safe from the sun’s potentially harmful rays.

 1 American Cancer Society.
 Cancer Facts & Figures 2009